mechpen/mechpen.github.io/src/posts/2020-04-27-cfs-group/priority-tests.md

 Make sure to disable the autogroup feature, which is enabled by default.
-The autogroup automatically creates a CPU control group for each new session.
-The scheduling effect of process priority is overridden by the effect of its group weights.
+The autogroup automatically creates a CPU control group for each new session, and the group weights overrides pricess priorities.
+So with autogrouping enabled, changing process priorities may not have any effect.

 Run the following command to disable autogroup: